 Dr. Sheffield has been listed as a defendant or co-defendant in two medical malpractice lawsuits.
 Of the complaints which alleged negligence against Dr. Sheffield, the first one available is listen below in its entirety.

 The complaint lists the following allegations:

 - Failing to properly monitor the plaintiff’s condition and the condition of her baby.
-Plaintiff presented toe he hospital at 31 weeks gestation, with reported abdominal pain, nausea, elevated blood pressures, and swelling of her lower extremities, consisted with preeclampsia.
-The defendants had continued trouble tracking the fetal heart rate for over an hour, but it was alleged they failed to call the proper physician.
+Plaintiff presented toe he hospital at 31 weeks gestation, with reported abdominal pain, nausea, elevated blood pressures, and swelling of her lower extremities, all symptoms cited in the complaint to be consistent with preeclampsia.
+The defendants had continued difficulty tracking the fetal heart rate for over an hour, but it was alleged they failed to call the proper physician.

 - Failing to perform medical interventions to alleviate fetal distress and placental abruption.
 The plaintiff reported lower abdominal pain with cramping, but the fetal monitor continued to pick up the maternal pulse.
 Approximately one hour after the catheter was inserted, bradycardia was appreciated and the emergency cesarean section was documented.

 - Failing to timely perform an emergency cesarean section.
 The plaintiff was taken into the operating room, where the findings included a Couvelaire uterus with prominent ecchymosis consistent with placental abruption.
 In addition, the uterus was completely abrupted with large blood clots removed from the uterine cavity.
 Unfortunately the to the alleged undiagnosed issues, the baby was stillborn and unable to be resuscitated.